 The Wall Street Mill is Joshua Tree’s most intact remaining historic gold stamp mill.
-Finding a stamp mill like this is rare these days, so I’m thankful it’s been preserved inside of a national park.
+Finding a stamp mill like this is rare these days.
+I’m thankful the NPS has preserved it.

 Owned and operated by renowned prospector and rancher Bill Keys, this two-stamp mill was a custom gold mill.
 Meaning that he processed gold ore in batches for local mines in the area and took a small percentage from the returns.
 There was never a mine here.

 The mill was originally built over at Pinyon Well (also known as the Pinyon Mountain Mill) in 1891.
 Keys purchased the stamp mill from New Eldorado Company in 1932 and moved it from Pinyon Well to its current location.
 He chose this spot because it had a good source of water from a hand-dug well next to the mill.
 The mill includes two stamps made by the Baker Iron Works of Los Angeles, a jaw crusher, and an amalgamation table.
-The whole operation was powered by a twelve horsepower Western Gas gasoline engine.
+A twelve horsepower Western Gas gasoline engine powered the entire operation.

 The mill ran intermittently for years until the outbreak of WWII closed all gold mines as non-essential for the war effort.
 Bill’s son took over and operated it for a brief time starting in 1949.
 Bill ran the mill one last time for about a month in 1966.
-It was acquired by the National Park Service from the Keys estate in 1971.
+The National Park Service acquired it from the Keys estate in 1971.

 Bill Keys has quite a long history around the region.
 One of the more famous stories involves a gun battle between Keys and a man named Worth Bagley.
 As the story goes, a retired lawman named Bagley moved into a nearby homestead in the late 1930s.
 An argument developed over access to water at the Wall Street Well next to the mill.
 After some time, a few of Keys’ cattle were mysteriously shot.
 Bagley reportedly became obsessed with murdering Keys over access to the water.
 Finally, in May of 1943, they had a confrontation and Keys shot and killed Bagley at the spot marked along the trail.